yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Glory.png?raw=true)

 > Paladins who take the Oath of Glory believe they and their companions are destined to achieve glory through deeds of heroism.
-They train diligently and encourage their companions, so they’re all ready when destiny calls.
+They train diligently and encourage their companions, so they're all ready when destiny calls.

 - Oath Spells (Always prepared)
   - Level 3: Guiding Bolt, Heroism